The 8 Best Golf Iron Shafts

 • Doesn’t add a lot of distance

-If you’re having trouble deciding on a graphite shaft, then one of the most versatile among the best graphite shafts for irons is this Mitsubishi offering.
+If you’re having trouble deciding on a graphite shaft, this Mitsubishi offering is one of the most versatile among the best graphite shafts for irons.
 It’s a lightweight option for any skill level who wants to add distance and accuracy to their iron game.

 Interwoven with thin aluminum, this graphite shaft has steel shaft properties but at graphite shaft weights.
 Its stiff tip end helps reduce twisting by raising the MOI of your iron heads.
-This also allows for more flex in the upper part of the shaft to add distance.
+In my experience, it allows for more flex in the upper part of the shaft to add distance.
+Yet this distance pales in comparison to the likes of the UST Mamiya Recoil ESX.

 Rating: 4.5